Pro-Beijing media in Hong Kong denounce 'traitor' Jimmy Lai

-HONG KONG, June 23 (Reuters) - Pro-Beijing newspapers have ramped up criticism of jailed media tycoon Jimmy Lai, with illustrations portraying him as a "dog-like animal" and a shoe-shiner doing the bidding of the United States.
+HONG KONG (Reuters) - Pro-Beijing newspapers have ramped up criticism of jailed media tycoon Jimmy Lai, with illustrations portraying him as a “dog-like animal” and a shoe-shiner doing the bidding of the United States.

 A 24-page pull-out section published by the Wen Wei Po newspaper on Wednesday features a picture of staunch Beijing critic Lai on the front page with the headline: “Crime - Record of Awful Behaviour of China Traitor Lai at Poisonous Apple.”